rust-lang/reference/src/expressions/literal-expr.md

 ## Floating-point literal expressions

-A floating-point literal expression consists of a single [FLOAT_LITERAL] token.
+A floating-point literal expression has one of two forms:
+ * a single [FLOAT_LITERAL] token
+ * a single [INTEGER_LITERAL] token which has a suffix and no radix indicator

-If the token has a [suffix], the suffix will be the name of one of the [primitive floating-point types][floating-point types]: `f32` or `f64`, and the expression has that type.
+If the token has a [suffix], the suffix must be the name of one of the [primitive floating-point types][floating-point types]: `f32` or `f64`, and the expression has that type.

 If the token has no suffix, the expression's type is determined by type inference: